 With so many styles of kitchens and cabinets, it can sometimes be hard to decide on a favorite.
 You may see kitchens in each style and agree that they are all beautiful; however, which is the style that you would choose for your own home?
 Aside from the look of each style, many aspects must be considered such as “does this look fit in my home?” and “is this going to get old fast?”
 With many considerations to sort through, it can sometimes become more of a hassle than a fun improvement on your home.
 Defined below are different kitchen styles to help you decide on what suits your home while fitting your personal style.
+Another great way to shake thing up in you home is using Shaker style cabinetry.
+This can provide a variety of looks and will give your home versatility for years to come.

 Transitional styling pulls together the warmth of traditional with the crispness of contemporary making for a good median.
 This allows you to choose a simple door style, often a shaker, and pair it with a beautiful stained wood.
 Neutral paints are also very popular among transitional cabinetry.
 Wellborn Cabinet, Inc. offers two shaker door styles in the Estate Collection, Bristol and Hanover, which are both wonderful choices for transitional kitchens.
 With ornamental pieces at a minimum, emphasis is placed on the modest details that do exist.
 Maybe you like some characteristics of the traditional styling but enjoy the simplicity of contemporary.
 Transitional style encompasses the best of both worlds and fits the style of many homes because of its versatile traits.